 Fillings are used to replace tooth structure that has been lost due to decay, wear or trauma.
 Fillings help to restore the original shape, appearance and function of the tooth.
 They can also help to address mild sensitivity by sealing off exposed dentine.

 Your dentist will usually give you local anaesthetic prior to your filling procedure, unless you wish to try without it.
-The affected portion of the tooth is removed with a drill and the clean surface of the tooth is prepared for placing the filling.
+The affected portion of the tooth is removed with a drill.
+The clean surface of the tooth is then prepared for placing the filling.

 Fillings can be direct or indirect and can be made from a variety of materials.